apivideo/api.video-swift-client/README.md

 - [Contribution](#contribution)

 # Project description
-api.video's iOS client streamlines the coding process.
+api.video's iOS  streamlines the coding process.
 Chunking files is handled for you, as is pagination and refreshing your tokens.

 # Getting started